Transition to DigEplan system

 - Residential sewer and water main or re-pipe

-- Residential water heater (like-for-like location/type only)
+- Residential water heater (like-for-like location/fuel type only)

-Any other types of construction, new or existing, must be submitted as a building pre-application.
 Submittals for items listed below are now accepted online, which may be used to start the review process:

 - New construction